AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

  - The age attribute is private, evidenced by double underscore (**__age**), meaning that it cannot be directly access from the outside.
  - There is a **describe()** methode that describes the object of the class **Person**.
  - There is a public method **get_age()** that can access the private attribute __age.
  This means that the only way to access the attribute __age from the outside is through this method.

+### Inheritance

+**Inheritance** is a mechanism that allows to inherit the attributes and methods of another class.
+This helps to reuse code and establish relationships between classes.